23 Jan 2023 • 13 min read

 Do you always struggle to stay awake while your friend is raring to go?
 Part of the answer could lie in your DNA, but a whole range of other factors play an important part in how fatigued we feel.

-Luckily you can put a stop to extreme tiredness, starting today.
+Luckily you can put a stop to extreme tiredness starting today.

 Research has revealed those who experience energy slumps may have a gene mutation that controls the amount of energy in our cells.
 It becomes active when our fuel stores start to deplete, such as during exercise.

-A lack of iron, so up your intake of iron-rich foods like lean red meat and broccoli, while an iron supplement may also help.
+A lack of iron causes anaemia, so up your intake of iron-rich foods like lean red meat and broccoli, while an iron supplement may also help.

 An underactive thyroid causes everything to slow down, so tiredness is a common symptom.
 Ask your GP for a test if you suffer from weight gain, sensitivity to cold and irregular periods too.

-Fatigue can vary from person to person, with some feeling a mild tiredness to feeling completely exhausted with no energy to do anything.
+Fatigue can vary from person to person, with some feeling mild tiredness to feeling completely exhausted with no energy to do anything.

 Your body clock could also trigger fatigue.
 We now spend most of our time indoors, under office lighting, so we’re not exposed to the natural daylight our body clock needs.

 If you’re suffering from persistent tiredness, which doesn’t improve with sleep or gets worse with exercise, it could be chronic fatigue syndrome (CFS).

 But what you eat is just as important as when you eat it.
-Include these energy boosters in your daily diet and you’ll be raring to go all day.
+So, include these energy boosters in your daily diet, and you’ll be raring to go all day.